-A relatively recent development in industrial flow measurement is the use of light to measure the velocity of a fluid through a pipe.
+A relatively recent development in industrial flow measurement is Optical flow meter which uses light to measure the velocity of a fluid through a pipe.

 One such technology referred to as Laser-Two-Focus (L2F) uses two laser beams to detect the passage of any light-scattering particles carried along by the moving fluid: